7 Fire Kit Survival Essentials That You Should Carry

 Common Examples of Tinder

-Tinder is a critical component of outdoor fires: it is a material that is easily combustible and burns hot quickly.
+The fifth fire kit essential on our list is tinder.
+It is a critical component of outdoor fires.
+These materials are easily combustible and burn hot quickly.
 All you need is a spark or source of flame to get the fire going, and your tinder will act as the ignition for the next phase, kindling.

 • Cattail fluff